SaaS

 Final Solution

-Replacing the popup with a banner reduced disruption (36.4% to 12.5%) and annoyance (45% to 0%), allowing workers to respond when it made sense instead of dismissing a forced interaction.
+Replacing the Popup with a banner reduced disruption and allowed workers to respond when it made sense instead of dismissing the survey.

 Learnings